Oral Fixation, Vol. 2

-Background
+Background and composition

 After attaining international success with her third studio effort, Laundry Service, in 2001, Shakira opted to create a two-part follow-up record.
 Having co-written nearly sixty tracks for Laundry Service, she put herself "on the mission of selecting [her] favorite ones" to record for Oral Fixation, Vol. 2 and its predecessor, the Spanish-language Fijación Oral, Vol. 1.
 While recording the project, Shakira worked with previous collaborators Gustavo Cerati, Lester Mendez, Luis Fernando Ochoa and Rick Rubin, and newer partners Jerry Duplessis, Wyclef Jean, Tim Mitchell and The Matrix.

-For the album, Shakira wrote all the lyrics, and the majority of the music.
+For the album, Shakira wrote all the lyrics, and wrote or co-wrote all of the music.
 "To start seeing people's first reactions, and how people start relating to these songs and appreciating every single piece of work I have done over the past two years, is the best reward an artist can have after so much hard work," says Shakira.
 "I will not lie to you; it was not a path of roses.
 It was painful at times to come up with two albums, to write more than 60 songs and to fight my own insecurities and doubts."
 While speaking about the difference about expressing herself in Spanish and English, Shakira said, "When I express myself in Spanish, I find elements that help me express an idea in perhaps a different way than when I do it in English.
 There are different aesthetics, but there is a certain style to the way I write my own songs, a particular way of describing feelings and emotions that I have developed over all these years making songs.
 I have gotten in touch with my own gift - I am sure, 10 years ago, I was not half as good as I can say I am today, and I am still not good enough.
 There is a long way to go."